 Sciatica is generally anything related to the sciatic nerve causing your problems.
-It's the cause for a large number of issues with lower back pain, and pretty much anything below, too, since it’s so huge and runs all the way down your body.
+It’s the cause of a large number of issues with lower back pain and pretty much anything below, too, since it’s so huge and runs all the way down your body.

 Want to move fast?
 Jump to the right section below.

 When the sciatic nerve is causing you pain (sciatica), it can be for a range of different reasons.
 It can be anything to do with nerve damage directly to the sciatic nerve, a slipped disk, swelling or injury in general, and a list of other things too.
 It has a variety of symptoms, from tingling all the way through to more aggressive shooting pains, and it can happen to anyone at any age.
 It’s generally just a pretty awful thing to have to deal with.

 The cause of sciatica again is a variety of possibilities.
 There are too many to list, really.
 The biggest factors are likely to be bad posture, over-exercising, a host of other medical issues, or just a general back injury.
 None of them are remotely good, but they are all possible.
 The symptoms can be an even longer list of things too.
 Numbness, swelling, and pain are the worst of them and, sadly, the most common.
 As we said, anywhere from your feet to your lower back can be the affected area, too, so make sure you know your stuff.

 So, once you have been diagnosed with sciatica, what can you do about it?
 Well, it usually lasts a month or two and possibly even longer, depending on the causes.
 That’s a long time to be in pain.
 You can do some exercises to alleviate the pain and reduce some of the pressure being put onto the spine, so here are some things you can try if safe to do so.

 Laying on your back, pull your knee into your chest as far as your mobility will allow you to.
 One leg at a time, hold for around 10 seconds and release back to a flat position.